 Where will the ISBN appear on my book?

 Your ISBN will also appear on sales pages for various online bookstores.
-For example, if you’re selling a book on Amazon, the listing will show the ISBN number, as long as you have requested one through Amazon or bought one through an ISBN broker.
+For example, if you’re selling a book on Amazon or other online retailers, the item listing will show the ISBN number.
+That way, potential readers know that they’re getting exactly the right edition they’re after.

 Getting an ISBN for your book is quick and easy

-Use the tips in this guide to help secure the ISBNs you need today.
-The process is quick and easy, and it brings you one step closer to selling your book to the largest possible audience!
+The process is quick and easy for self-publishing authors, and it brings you one step closer to selling your book to the largest possible audience!